Moscow Domodedovo Airport

 Moscow Domodedovo Airport (Московский аэропорт Домодедово) (IATA: DME, ICAO: UUDD), formally Domodedovo Mikhail Lomonosov International Airport, is an international airport serving Moscow, the capital of Russia.
 It is located in Domodedovo, Moscow Oblast, 42 km south-southeast from the city centre of Moscow.
 Domodedovo Airport serves regular flights across Russia and Belarus, as well as to various destinations in Asia, Africa, and the Middle East.
-As of 2024 it is the 4th busiest airport in Russia and Post-Soviet states (after Sheremetyevo, Pulkovo and Vnukovo) as well as 40th busiest airport in Europe.
+As of 2024 it is the 4th busiest airport in Russia and Post-Soviet states (after Sheremetyevo, Pulkovo and Vnukovo) as well as 44th busiest airport in Europe.

 In 2019, following a naming contest and a presidential decree, the airport was renamed after Russian scientist Mikhail Lomonosov.

 History

-The airport is named after the town of Domodedovo, on the territory of which it is located.

-Survey work on the construction of the new Capital Airport began in 1948, after a decision by the Politburo.
-It was then described as special "Facility No. 306".

 The Domodedovo Airport is on the former territory of a village called Elgazino (Елгозино).
 The village's wrecked wooden houses (Izba) at and cemetery with 19th century tombstones at remained in the early 21st century, less than a kilometer west of the runway, almost immediately behind the fences.
 The first mention of Elgazino dates back to the 16th century.
 In 1550, Tsar Ivan the Terrible gave his voivode and boyar Ivan Vasilyevich Sheremetyev a smaller estate in the Moscow district with 150 quarters of land.
 In 1627, the village appears again in the records and appears as a village of Elgozino on a pond with five peasant households, in the parish of the Church of the Resurrection in the village of Kolychevo.
 According to the results of the General Survey of the 1760s, the village already had 25 households and 218 inhabitants.
 In the 1950s, just before the village was demolished, it had a population of about 200 people.

-In 1951, preparatory work on construction began: cutting firebreaks, and construction of access roads, including roads from Paveletskaya.

-A 1954 Resolution of the Council of Ministers of 13 November approved the proposal of the Main Directorate of the Civil Air Fleet under the Council of Ministers of the USSR on the construction of the second airport of the Moscow civil air fleet near the village Elgazino Podolsky (now Domodedovo) Moscow Oblast.

-In 1958, a decree of the USSR Council of Ministers enabled completion of construction of the first stage of the airport in 1962.

-In 1962, an Order of the Head of Main Directorate of Civil Aviation, issued on 7 April No. 200 ("On the organization of the Moscow Domodedovo airport") ordered "organize as part of the Moscow Transport Aviation Management Directorate the new airport, and continue to call it the Moscow Domodedovo Airport".
-Therefore, 7 April 1962 is considered the official birthday of the airport.
-By the end of 1962, after the official approbation, the airport began flights by postal and cargo planes.